Quin-Release Side Effects

 For Healthcare Professionals

-Applies to quinidine: compounding powder, injectable solution, oral tablet, oral tablet extended release
+Applies to quinidine: compounding powder, injectable solution, oral tablet, oral tablet extended release.

 Quinidine side effects have varied from vague neurological and gastrointestinal complaints to myocardial toxicity.
 The most frequently reported symptoms have been diarrhea, nausea, and vomiting.
-The risk of toxicity is greater when plasma quinidine concentrations exceed 4 mg/L.
+The risk of toxicity is greater when plasma quinidine (the active ingredient contained in Quin-Release) concentrations exceed 4 mg/L.

 Dose-related cinchonism may be the first sign of quinidine toxicity.
 Cinchonism refers to a syndrome caused by any of the cinchona alkaloids, including quinidine.
-It most often is a sign of chronic toxicity, but may occur after a single moderate dose in sensitive patients.
+It most often is a sign of chronic toxicity, but may occur after a single moderate dose in sensitive patients.[Ref]

 Cardiovascular side effects have included hypotension, syncope, increased QRS duration (500 to 600 msec), and myocardial toxicity.
 Tachyarrhythmia has occurred in approximately 2% of patients.
 Quinidine-induced long QT syndrome has resulted in rare cases of torsades de pointes.